 - Several in Princess Returning Pearl:

 - Yong Qi has a hilarious yet still pretty anguished one to Xiao Yan Zi after she tries to matchmake him with another girl.
 It takes her a while to believe him.

-- Xia Yu He declares her love to Qian Long before he leaves for Beijing, at the same time being Genre Savvy enough to realize that his love would never be as strong and faithful as hers, and confesses that she fears waiting the rest of her life for him.
+- Xia Yu He declares her love to Qian Long before he leaves for Beijing, at the same time being smart enough to realize that his love would never be as strong and faithful as hers, and confesses that she fears waiting the rest of her life for him.

 - Er Kang also confesses his love for Zi Wei by telling her that his marriage prospects are not his own choices, or even the choices of his parents, and that his marriage will be decided by emperor, and there is next to no chance that the emperor will allow him to marry Zi Wei when he doesn’t even know Zi Wei exists.

 - In Dracula, after being tricked by Lady Jayne into thinking Mina is in love with her, Lucy comes out to Mina and confesses her feelings.

 Lucy: I broke things off with Alistair, did I tell you?
 Mother begged to know the reason, she would have flogged it out of me if she could.
 But I couldn't tell her—wouldn't tell her.
 The reason I did it was you.
 I've always loved you Mina.
 I didn't realize it till now, but I now know that I always have.

 - In the finale of Zoey 101, Quinn and Logan and up shouting out their love in front of the entire prom.

 - Game of Thrones: